Mahalak4401/SQL_Portfolio_projects/AtliQ Harware Sales/README.md

 Database: MySQL for storing and querying sales data.

-Reporting: MySQL Workbench or other database clients for SQL queries.
+Reporting: MySQL Workbench for SQL queries.

 ## 💡 Results and Insights